 The unit is so sensitive that it can even be helpful for confirmation of removal of key molecules during a cleaning run (CIP).
 There is a multitude of ways this technology can help you; read more in our new white paper.

 The EXTRACTION FINDER is C1D2-compliant.
 C1D1 peer review in process.

 Our ultra-sensitive optical sensor is installed inside of the housing.
 This housing fully encloses our intrinsically safe sensor.

 Does this detect Acidified Cannabinoids?

 Yes.
 The system’s “Delta-9” tracker can be used to track THCa.
 Likewise, the system’s “CBD Indicator” can be used to track CBDa.

 How long is the wiring?

 The Sensor Cable (wire from sensor to display) is 30 feet long.
-The Power Supply (wire from display to power outlet) includes an extension making it well-over 10 feet long.
+The Power Supply (wire from display to power outlet) is well-over 10 feet long.

 What is the electrical information on the display?